risheethsuryachippada/Phonepe-SRE_Internship/W6/Task - Aerospike Documentation.md

         $ sudo touch /opt/aerospike/data/test.dat   #for 'test' namespace (optional, can remove the namespace itself)
         ```

-    * Now we have made these required files and directories, but we need to have certain permission to access them using the user that we explained above, in this case user `kiran` who is a sudoer in my server machine os,
+    * Now we have made these required files and directories, but we need to have certain permission to access them using the user that we explained above, in this case user `risheeth` who is a sudoer in my server machine os,

         ```bash
-        $ sudo chown kiran /var/log/aerospike/
+        $ sudo chown risheeth /var/log/aerospike/
-        $ sudo chown kiran /opt/aerospike/data/test.dat
+        $ sudo chown risheeth /opt/aerospike/data/test.dat
         ```

     * We now need to create symlink for accessing aql on each node, it initially uses the latest available `libreadline` edition which is `8.0`, but `aql` runs on `libreadline.so.7` version, so it results in an error for accessing `aql`.
 We have to make a symlink to just make `8.0` version available in the name of `7`,